MazenHamada/Training-Studio/README.md

 # Training-Studio
-A Gym website Developed using HTML and CSS.
+A Gym website Developed using HTML, CSS and JS.